robb-j/husky-cms/README.md

 # Run the application in production
 # -> This is the entrypoint in the docker image
+# -> It assumes assets are built into dist/
 npm run start
 ```